aws-samples/busy-engineers-encryption-sdk/docs/exercises/1-kms_encryption.rst

 The same code also needs to be placed right before the decrypt call as well.

-Once you've deployed this code and sent and received data with it, about 10 minutes later the cloudtrail logs should show entries with the new encryption context fields.
+Once you've deployed this code and sent and received data with it, about 10 minutes later the CloudTrail logs should show entries with the new encryption context fields.

 Extra credit